clay at Home

 Once you are subscribed for this class you will be able to login to the Hand-building at home tab where you will find all 5 classes and links to the zoom meetings.
 Learn about each project in the section below below

 1. Pinch Pot Planter Pot

 This workshop shows you how to create a planter pot using a pinching technique.
-We will talk about using materials from nature to explore surface texture techniques and how to create a drainage hole in the bottom of the planter.
-This is one of the most simple, fun and rewarding projects.
-The first step is a ball of clay and it transforms into a beautiful planter pot right before your eyes!
+We will talk about using natural materials to explore surface texture techniques and how to create a drainage hole in the bottom of the planter.
+The pinch pot planter is one of the most simple, fun and rewarding projects.
+The first step is a ball of clay, and it transforms into a beautiful planter pot right before your eyes!

 2. Tiny Tea Dishes With Texture & Feet